iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > I don't know if it works right..<br> :date: __2021-02-11 11:40:25__

 > Cannot increase or adjust the font size.
 I am severely visually impaired/blind.<br> :date: __2021-02-04 14:05:45__

-> I had a message via the app once but when I clicked on it, it disappeared.theres nothing in app about using QR code...or how.<br> :date: __2021-01-17 09:03:08__